NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/08 - Conditionals/01 - Conditionals.md

 ![Separate Playbooks](images/two-scenarios.png)

-- Rather than have two separate playbooks for this same task, it’s more advisable to bring the task into one playbook and use a conditional to perform the appropriate module.
+- Rather than have two separate playbooks for this same task, it's more advisable to bring the task into one playbook and use a conditional to perform the appropriate module.
-- Conditionals are typically used via “when” statements e.g.:
+- Conditionals are typically used via "when" statements e.g.:

 ![Conditional Example](images/conditional-example.png)